aonanj/citation-verifier/README.md

   - **State law**: OpenAI `gpt-5` Responses API plus constrained web search (Justia, Cornell LII, FindLaw) to score validity and return a matching or nearly matching citation, as well as a confidence score corresponding to verification status.
 - **Results delivery**: FastAPI serializes a single payload containing citation metadata, status/substatus, occurrences, and extracted text for the UI.

+### Known Issues & Limitations
+- **Bluebook format**: Citations must follow standard Bluebook rules.
+No support is planned for other formats.
+- **String citations**: String citations are not gracefully handled.
+If included, they will likely introduce errors to short citations, such as _id._, _supra_, and short case names.
+Support for string citations is in development.
+  - Work item.
+No estimated date of delivery.
+- **Journal, URL, and other citations**: Currently, supported citations types: (1) federal cases; (2) federal law; (3) state cases; (4) state laws.
+Journal, URL, secondary sources, and other citation types are not supported.
+Support for other citations is in development.
+  - Work item.
+No estimated date of delivery.

 Pipeline: `document upload → /api/verify (FastAPI) → extract_text → compile_citations → verifiers → JSON response → Next.js renderer`.

 ## System Architecture